 The Practice Guidelines contain information and practice advice which should be considered by members of the College.
-The guidelines are designed to assist members in interpreting and applying the College’s standards to particular circumstances or contexts of practice and to provide additional guidance to members on practice issues.
+The guidelines are developed to assist members and employers in interpreting and applying the College’s Standards of Practice in specific areas.

 Custody and Access Assessments